monkeyman192/HGPAKtool/README.md

 ## Installation

-HGPAKTool can be installed in one of two ways:
+HGPAKtool can be installed in one of two ways:

 ### Precompiled binary